pycom/pycom-documentation/pybytes/integrations/google.md

 ![Successfully integrated](../../.gitbook/assets/07_google_integration.png)

-If you access the registry on Google cloud, you'll the just created device there as well.
+If you access the registry on Google cloud, you'll be able to see the just created device there as well.

 ![Google registry's devices view](../../.gitbook/assets/08_google_integration.png)